nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

 ### 81) What is multicast routing?

 Multicast routing is a targeted form of broadcasting that sends message to a selected group of user, instead of sending it to all users on a subnet.

+### 82) What is the importance of Encryption on a network?

+Encryption is the process of translating information into a code that is unreadable by the user.
+It is then translated back or decrypted back to its normal readable format using a secret key or password.
+Encryption help ensure that information that is intercepted halfway would remain unreadable because the user has to have the correct password or key for it.

+### 83) How are IP addresses arranged and displayed?

+IP addresses are displayed as a series of four decimal numbers that are separated by period or dots.
+Another term for this arrangement is the dotted decimal format.
+An example is 192.168.101.2

+### 84) Explain the importance of authentication.

+Authentication is the process of verifying a user’s credentials before he can log into the network.
+It is normally performed using a username and password.
+This provides a secure means of limiting the access from unwanted intruders on the network.

+### 85) What do mean by tunnel mode?

+This is a mode of data exchange wherein two communicating computers do not use IPSec themselves.
+Instead, the gateway that is connecting their LANs to the transit network creates a virtual tunnel that uses the IPSec protocol to secure all communication that passes through it.

+### 86) What are the different technologies involved in establishing WAN links?

+Analog connections – using conventional telephone lines; Digital connections – using digital-grade telephone lines; switched connections – using multiple sets of links between sender and receiver to move data.

+### 87) What is one advantage of mesh topology?

+In the event that one link fails, there will always be another available.
+Mesh topology is actually one of the most fault-tolerant network topology.

+### 88) When troubleshooting computer network problems, what common hardware-related problems can occur?

+A large percentage of a network is made up of hardware.
+Problems in these areas can range from malfunctioning hard drives, broken NICs and even hardware startups.
+Incorrectly hardware configuration is also one of those culprits to look into.

+### 89) What can be done to fix signal attenuation problems?

+A common way of dealing with such a problem is to use repeaters and hub, because it will help regenerate the signal and therefore prevent signal loss.
+Checking if cables are properly terminated is also a must.

+### 90) How does dynamic host configuration protocol aid in network administration?

+Instead of having to visit each client computer to configure a static IP address, the network administrator can apply dynamic host configuration protocol to create a pool of IP addresses known as scopes that can be dynamically assigned to clients.

+### 91) Explain profile in terms of networking concept?

+Profiles are the configuration settings made for each user.
+A profile may be created that puts a user in a group, for example.

+### 92) What is sneakernet?

+Sneakernet is believed to be the earliest form of networking wherein data is physically transported using removable media, such as disk, tapes.

+### 93) What is the role of IEEE in computer networking?

+IEEE, or the Institute of Electrical and Electronics Engineers, is an organization composed of engineers that issues and manages standards for electrical and electronic devices.
+This includes networking devices, network interfaces, cablings and connectors.

+### 94) What protocols fall under the TCP/IP Internet Layer?

+There are 4 protocols that are being managed by this layer.
+These are ICMP, IGMP, IP and ARP.

+### 95) When it comes to networking, what are rights?

+Rights refer to the authorized permission to perform specific actions on the network.
+Each user on the network can be assigned individual rights, depending on what must be allowed for that user.

+### 96) What is one basic requirement for establishing VLANs?

+A VLAN is required because at switch level there is only one broadcast domain, it means whenever new user is connected to switch this information is spread throughout the network.
+VLAN on switch helps to create separate broadcast domain at  switch level.
+It is used for security purpose.

+### 97) What is IPv6?

+IPv6 , or Internet Protocol version 6, was developed to replace IPv4.
+At present, IPv4 is being used to control internet traffic, butis expected to get saturated in the near future.
+IPv6 was designed to overcome this limitation.

+### 98) What is RSA algorithm?

+RSA is short for Rivest-Shamir-Adleman algorithm.
+It is the most commonly used public key encryption algorithm in use today.

+### 99) What is mesh topology?

+Mesh topology is a setup wherein each device is connected directly to every other device on the network.
+Consequently, it requires that each device have at least two network connections.

+### 100) what is the maximum segment length of a 100Base-FX network?

+The maximum allowable length for a network segment using 100Base-FX is 412 meters.
+The maximum length for the entire network is 5 kilometers.